ptmt/ptmt.github.com/posts/2025/self-hosted-blog.md

 ---
-title: Self-hosted blog, we are so back
+title: We are so back
 lang: en
 ---

-Why it makes sense again.
+Why it makes sense again after 10 years.
+It always made sense.

-Turns out, RSS has been great.
+Turns out, RSS is great.
+Owning your content feels right.

+[self hosted blog] -> [ do not care just give me engagement ] -> [self hosted blog]